MagnusThome/Revox-B77-RGB-Bargraph-VU-PPM/README.md

 I bought myself an old Revox B77 that needed some fixing.
 Mainly as a fun project, I have always wanted a two track high speed B77.
 Among other things the left VU meter was broken.
 The spool winding was broken and despite my best efforts I just couldn't get a hold of the tail end of the extemely thin spool wire to re-attach it.
 So looking around on the internet for an oem spare part VU meter I found that they have been out of production for a while and the prices have sky rocketed.
 With shipping and VAT just one meter would cost me $250.
 And since it was said that, in worst case, they can differ ever so slightly in color and look, there was a small risk that I would need to buy two.
 So I decided why not have a bit of fun instead designing some pcb with schematics and code, as yet another hobby project!

-All files are here on GitHub for you to order an empty pcb, the front panel (which also is just a regular pcb) and the electronic parts for you to assemble, solder and load the code on to.
+All files are here on GitHub for you to order an empty pcb, solder paste stencil, the front panel (which also is just a regular pcb) and the electronic parts for you to assemble, solder and load the code on to.
+If soldering surface mount parts isn't your thing you can always check with me if I happen to have an extra spare board or two, this is me: magnust@gmail.com

 ## Original vs LED having matching levels and VU ballistics
 YouTube video: